France-Travail/happy_vllm/docs/endpoints/technical.md

 # Technical endpoints

-Here we present the various technical endpoints
+Here we present the various technical endpoints : `/info`, `/metrics`, `/liveness` and  `/readiness`.

 ## info (GET)

 This endpoints gives various information on the application and the model.
-The output is of the form:
+The format of the output is as follows:

 ```
 {